Casehero

 II.
 Structure of the venture capital private equity fund

-Venture capital private equities are structured in a way that the firm looking for financial backing (general partner) actively involve investors in supplying capital needs to a fund to keep the business running.
+Venture capital private equities are structured in a way that the firm looking for financial backing (general partner) actively involves investors in supplying capital needs to a fund to keep the business running.
 Investors hold a role as a provider of capital.
-They are referred to as limited partners, which usually consists of high net-worth individuals or financial institutions like banks and insurance organizations (Herciu, 2017).
+They are referred to as limited partners, which usually consist of high-net-worth individuals or financial institutions like banks and insurance organizations (Herciu, 2017).

 III.
 Khosla Ventures Pushes for an Exit of Square Inc.